For a lot of backpackers, the Full Moon Party on Koh Phangan is a top reason to visit the beautiful islands of southern Thailand.

 Don’t take anything with you to the Full Moon Party that you don’t want to lose.

 Partly in case it’s taken and partly in case you lose it.
 Carrying a bag is a like wearing a big siren saying TAKE ME.
 I wouldn’t bother.

 If you really want to document your night make sure you’re aware of your belongings (see pace yourself above…).

 Luckily I ran into someone with a DSLR camera who took some awesome pictures and upheld his promise to email them to me.
 He was a full-on huge burly wrestler, so pretty sure his camera was safe…

 Shrug off all your expectations and just embrace the moment.

-Maybe it’s one of your bucket list items or maybe you’re skeptical, either way, if you want to give it a go, I’m sure you’ll gain something from going to the Full Moon Party!
+Maybe it’s one of your bucket list items, or maybe you’re sceptical; if you want to give it a go, I’m sure you’ll gain something from going to the Full Moon Party!

 If you liked it, pin it!

 10 thoughts on “Beginners Guide + Tips for the Full Moon Party, Thailand”